fancycade/tele/SPEC.md

     spec add(int, int): int

 The tele compiler will be able to do this automatically.

+The tradeoff with lowercase variables and optional parens for types is that Erlang's when syntax in types is not possible.
+The reason is that it cannot be determined what a variable is.

+    spec add(n, integer) when n :: integer(): integer

+The above is not allowed.
+Meaning spec constraints are not possible in tele.
+Considering this is minor niche feature it is not a huge loss.
+Whereas making parens optional helps reduce the number of syntax errors when writing tele programs.

 Here is a full module with type signatures and sum types